kubedb/docs/docs/guides/singlestore/backup/kubestash/auto-backup/index.md

 ---
-title: MySQL Auto-Backup | KubeStash
+title: SingleStore Auto-Backup | KubeStash
-description: Backup MySQL using KubeStash Auto-Backup
+description: Backup SingleStore using KubeStash Auto-Backup
 menu:
   docs_{{ .version }}:
-    identifier: guides-mysql-backup-auto-backup-stashv2
+    identifier: guides-sdb-backup-auto-backup-stashv2
     name: Auto-Backup
-    parent: guides-mysql-backup-stashv2
+    parent: guides-sdb-backup-stashv2
     weight: 30
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-# Backup MySQL using KubeStash Auto-Backup
+# Backup SingleStore using KubeStash Auto-Backup

-KubeStash can automatically be configured to backup any `MySQL` databases in your cluster.
-KubeStash enables cluster administrators to deploy backup `blueprints` ahead of time so database owners can easily backup any `MySQL` database with a few annotations.
+KubeStash can automatically be configured to backup any `SingleStore` databases in your cluster.
+KubeStash enables cluster administrators to deploy backup `blueprints` ahead of time so database owners can easily backup any `SingleStore` database with a few annotations.

-In this tutorial, we are going to show how you can configure a backup blueprint for `MySQL` databases in your cluster and backup them with a few annotations.
+In this tutorial, we are going to show how you can configure a backup blueprint for `SingleStore` databases in your cluster and backup them with a few annotations.

 ## Before You Begin